Jetsurf/jet-bot/README.md

 The default command prefix is `!`.
 You can also send commands without the prefix by @mentioning the bot:
 ```@Splatnet/Music Bot nextmaps```

+You can always run `!help` to get a list of the commands regardless of the prefix.
+Also, you can run
+`!prefix`.

 The following sections list the different commands that are available.

 ### Admin commands